University of Canberra Vice-Chancellor's International Poetry Prize

 Four shortlisted poems will be published in the 2019 Prize Anthology, and will receive no additional payment beyond the payment of AUD$50.

 All poems selected for the longlist will also be published in the 2019 Prize Anthology in print and online.
 All published entrants, excluding the winner and runner-up, will receive AUD$50 per poem upon publication.
 Correct bank details will be required within 30 days of notification to receive payment.

 Open, close and judging

-Prize-winners will be notified prior to the Prize announcement.
-The Prize announcement will be on or before 30 September 2017.
+The Longlist will be published on the University of Canberra website by 31 August 2019, and prize-winners will be notified prior to the Prize announcement.
+The Prize announcement will be on or before 30 October 2019.

 Any poem that is determined by the judges to be plagiarised will be disqualified from the Prize and the author of that poem will be permanently disqualified from entering the Prize in the future.